kyllr-qwen/fufu-sec/README.md

 sudo .venv/bin/python3 server.py
 ```

-Open `http://localhost:5000` in your browser.
+Open the dashboard.html in your browser.

 ```bash
 # Custom port or host